 Amongst all the mining attractions we also visited a couple of other Mt Isa sights.
 Winton doesn't have a monopoly on fossils, there has been a rich find of megafauna fossils at Riversleigh, about 270 km north of Mt Isa.
 Rather than going all the way out there to look at the hole in the ground where the fossils used to be, we visited the very interesting display which had videos and dioramas as well as some of the actual fossils, and recreations of the original animals.

-We also went to the underground hospital, which was built in the second world war in case the Japanese bombed Mt Isa.
+in case the Japanese bombed Mt Isa.
 The war never came that far south and the tunnels were never used, except apparently for night shift nurses who used them as a cool place to nap in the searing summer heat.

 Finally we had a couple of games of golf, on a course that was surprisingly green and well grassed.